 Do Research

-This doesn’t mean that you should discount consumer reviews entirely, just that you should evaluate them within a larger context.
+This doesn’t mean that you should discount consumer feedbacks entirely, just that you should evaluate them within a larger context.
 Choose articles on well-known sites to get more information on specs and performance.
 Even if you’re planning to buy online, you may want to visit a brick-and-mortar store to see what the phone looks like.
 You might decide that it’s too heavy, too small or doesn’t suit you in some other way.